-The populous Southeast Asian country of Indonesia offers students a rich context for learning as the largest archipelago in the world and home to more than 350 ethnic groups and 700 distinct languages spread throughout 13,000 islands.
+The populous Southeast Asian country of Indonesia offers students a rich context for learning.
+It is the largest archipelago in the world, with 350 ethnic groups and 700 distinct languages spread throughout 13,000 islands.

 For both the study and service portions of Study-Service Term, students live with Indonesia host families, many of whom are Muslim.
 Students stay first in the city of Yogyakarta on the island of Java.
 They later move to various locations in the rural countryside for service.